A native Atlantan, Julie Gerhardt’s musical endeavors include both performance and teaching.

-Since earning her undergraduate degree in instrumental music education from Indiana University in 2001, Julie has served as a middle school band director, marching band technician, horn instructor, and music theory professor.
-Now, in her role as a horn evangelist, Julie maintains a thriving studio of private horn students and works as a horn section coach for middle and high school band programs in the metropolitan Atlanta area.
+Since earning her undergraduate degree in instrumental music education from Indiana University in 2001, Julie, a self-proclaimed horn evangelist, has served as a middle school band director, marching band technician, horn instructor, and music theory professor.
+Currently, she teaches band and general music at The GLOBE Academy, a K-8 charter school in Dekalb County, Georgia.

 Performance experience during college with both Star of Indiana Brass Theater and the Cadets Drum and Bugle Corps gave Julie the foundation for an ongoing relationship with music in motion.
 In 2006, Julie was an inaugural member of Star United, helping to begin their championship reign on the mini-corps stage of Drum Corps Associates.
 Julie was highlighted in 2007 as SU’s mellophone soloist but has since retired from mellophone performance, limiting herself to rare renditions of Kopprasch’s first etude, exclusively in the key of E-flat.